Fardaws Aimaq: College career

 As a freshman at Mercer, Aimaq averaged five points and 5.3 rebounds per game.
 He left the program after head coach Bob Hoffman was fired.
 He transferred to Utah Valley and sat out for one season due to NCAA transfer rules.
 On December 12, 2020, Aimaq scored 27 points and grabbed a program-record 20 rebounds in a 93–88 loss to Wyoming.
 On January 15, 2021, he recorded 29 points and 14 rebounds in a 93–92 win over Seattle.
 On February 13, Aimaq posted 18 points and 25 rebounds, breaking his program record for rebounds in a game, as Utah Valley lost to Dixie State, 93–89.
 As a sophomore, he led NCAA Division 1 in rebounding with 15 rebounds per game in addition to 13.9 points, 1.6 assists and 1.7 blocks per game.
 Aimaq was named WAC Men's Basketball Player of the Year and WAC Men's Basketball Defensive Player of the Year.
 Following the season, he declared for the 2021 NBA draft, but ultimately returned to Utah Valley for his junior season.
 As a junior, he averaged a career-high 18.9 points per game, along with 13.6 rebounds, 1.7 assists, and 1.3 blocks.
 He repeated as the WAC Defensive Player of the Year as well as a First Team All-WAC honor.

 On March 18, 2022, Aimaq entered the transfer portal and also declared for the 2022 NBA draft while maintaining his college eligibility.
 On April 30, 2022, Aimaq committed to Texas Tech.
 He suffered a foot injury prior to the season, which limited him to only 11 games played.
 He averaged 11.1 points and 7.9 rebounds per game.
 Following the season, Aimaq exercised his additional year of eligibility and announced he would again enter the transfer portal.
 On April 7, 2023, Aimaq committed to California, reuniting with head coach Mark Madsen whom he played for at Utah Valley.

 After a tournament game in November 2023, Aimaq was captured on video confronting a man in the stands.
 The man had allegedly hurled verbal abuse at Aimaq during the game.
 The man was approached and threatened by Aimaq.
 No other fans during the game overhead the "slurs."
 Aimaq's coach came to his defense, citing the fan's abuse as abhorrent, but not condoning Aimaq's actions.

 Professional career

-On July 26, 2024, Aimaq signed with Szolnoki Olajbányász.
+On July 26, 2024, Aimaq signed with Szolnoki Olajbányász of the Hungarian League.

 On June 27, 2025, Aimaq signed with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.
-However, on September 8, 2025, Lietkabelis Panevėžys terminated the contract with Aimaq by mutual consent.
+However, his contract was terminated by mutual consent on September 8, 2025.
+On November 19, 2025, Aimaq returned to Lietkabelis after recovering from injury, replacing Augustine Rubit.
+He left the team on March 6, 2026.

+On March 28, 2026, Aimaq signed with TSG GhostHawks of the Taiwanese P. League+.